What is DevOps?

 DevOps follows an incremental software release update where continuous improvisations are made to the actual software base to make it even better than before.
-This continuous improvisations along with the collaboration of development and operational teams leads to a better software/product than originally envisioned.
+This continuous improvisation along with the collaboration of development and operational teams lead to a better software/product than originally envisioned.

 Transparent IT Processes

 The collaboration between development and operational teams results in the better transparency of the IT processes that are put in place to release software quickly.